Helvia/rag-buddy/python/notebooks/README.md

 Scroll down to the API Keys for Cache section.
 Click on Create new key.
 Assign a name to your key and select Create API Key.
-Copy the newly generated API key for use in the next step.
+Copy the newly generated API key for use in notebook.